garfix/nli-go/doc/remarks.md

+## 2021-12-29

+This sentence still caused me trouble:

+    Find a block which is taller than the one you are holding and put it into the box.

+If I do a centering analysis on the sentence, I will find two clauses, each with its own center.
+The `back_reference` relations that will then be performed need to know on which clause they are acting.

+It is netter to split the sentence up into two sentences:

+    Find a block which is taller than the one you are holding put it into the box.

+A sentence with "and" at the topmost level only occurs with declarative and imperative sentences.
+I can split up the sentence into root-clauses.

+An additional advantage is that I can then use the existing grammar to parse __multiple sentences__ at once!
+A long awaited feature.

+* Parse the text
+* Find the root clauses
+* Process all root clauses in sequence

+The grammar will "tag" the root clauses of a sentence.
+I wanted to have a special category for root clauses, but this is not possible.

+## 2021-12-28

+An example of the syntax I will use for feature structures and unification:

+    { rule: vp(P1, E1) -> np(E1) aux_be(_) tv_gerund(P1, E1, E2) np(E2),            agree: number(P1, E1) }
+    { rule: noun(E1) -> 'blocks',                                                   tag: number(E1,  plural) }

+The features are an open ended set, that can be extended at will, but the most common ones are:

+    number (singular, plural)
+    person (1, 2, 3)
+    function (subject, direct-object, indirect-object)

+Keys and values are not abbreviated.

+I realize that this is an unusual way of handling features.
+"Speech and language processing" has an extensive chapter on feature structures.
+Nli-go has used this technique and it proved to be too hard to use, so I dropped it.
+The form I now use is a simplification.

+- I don't use nested features, because they are not necessary, I think
+- I don't use DAG's because they are hard to reason about
+- I use agreement implicity where the book uses it explicitly; in my technique every feature needs to agree
+- I am applying agreement on entities, not phrases, because that's how my grammar works, I think it will work

+I will implement agreement later, as a separate phase.

+===

+Since this morning I am back at this problem:

+    GOT:
+        To get rid of the green pyramid
+    WANT:
+        To get rid of it.

+I want to solve it by noticing that the green pyramid is - using the language of centering theory - the most highly ranked forward looking center of the previous utterance ("Why did you pick it up"); it is most highly ranked because of the _center continuation_ criterium: because it was the center, it is most likely to be the new center.

 ## 2021-12-27

 I will solve the problem by implementing the ideas of centering theory.
 It requires that the system knows about subjects and objects because a subject has a higher chance of becoming the center.
 I have not needed syntactice functions before, but have planned them for a long time, because many theories need them.